rc1/Bowie/README.md

 Stopping A Bowie Collection
 ---------------------------

 Enter the bowie directory and run `bowie stopall`.
 This will stop all applications.
-It will also stop periodically checking of updated applications.
+It will also stop periodically checking for updated applications.
 This, for example, maybe used to temporarly halt a machine from autoupdating or restarting application so it becomes a development/test machine until next reboot or until `bowie startall` is ran again.

 Bowie Apps
 ==========